Neighbourhood Small Grants

-Please note: You must live in West Vancouver/Lions Bay/Squamish Nation (other communities have their own program).
-The virtual project must follow all physical distancing guidelines, be free to attend, accessible and welcoming.
+Please note: projects must follow all current (at the time of event) physical distancing guidelines, be free to attend, accessible and welcoming to all.
 Registered organizations and businesses are not eligible – these grants are specifically for individuals.
-You may recruit donors and sponsors but you cannot fundraise.

 When Can I Apply?

-Here are some of the criteria the committee looked for in 2020 (criteria may change for 2021):
+Here are some of the criteria the committee looks for:

-- Does the project build connections or share skills, virtually, in West Vancouver
+- Does the project build connections or share skills

 - Is the project free to attend